Leclerc tank: Built

 Leclerc T4: Prototype with an elongated turret built in 1996.
 It was armed with a 140 mm smoothbore gun designed by the arsenal of Bourges (EFAB).
-In order to avoid being scrapped, the prototype turret has been restored in the 2010s and mounted on a former Leclerc hull which was used in its last years as a towing vehicle.
-Following its restoration, the tank has been nicknamed Terminateur (Terminator) by the director of the technical section of the French Army (Section Technique de l'Armée de Terre or STAT) that made everything to preserve this technological demonstrator.
+In order to avoid being scrapped, the prototype turret was restored in the 2010s and mounted on a former Leclerc hull which was used in its last years as a towing vehicle.
+Following its restoration, the tank was nicknamed Terminateur (Terminator) by the director of the technical section of the French Army (Section Technique de l'Armée de Terre or STAT), who did everything to preserve this technological demonstrator.

 In 2017, the Terminateur was presented with the experimental Scorpion camouflage.